Compiled by Mark Francek (more info) at Carleton College (more info) (SERC) and Central Michigan University (more info)

 Find animations dealing with chemical weathering.
 There are also links for accessing images relating to chemical weathering.

-Mineral Weathering, North Carolina State University (more info)
+Mineral Weathering, North Carolina State University ( This site may be offline. )

 This Flash annotated slide show introduces how temperature and precipitation affect the evolution of parent material from highly resistant primary minerals to both secondary minerals and minerals in solution.

-Weathering and Clay Evolution, North Carolina State University (more info)
+Weathering and Clay Evolution, North Carolina State University ( This site may be offline. )

 Find an annotated Flash slide show illustrating how primary minerals, 2:1 clays, 1:1 clays, and sesquioxides develop as a function of time.

-Weathering and Mineral Evolution, North Carolina State University (more info)
+Weathering and Mineral Evolution, North Carolina State University ( This site may be offline. )

 This Flash annotated slide set shows how aluminum, iron, silicon, calcium, magnesium, sodium, and potassium minerals chemically weather under minimal, moderate, and intensive weathering conditions.